 Think of it as keeping $100 of cash in your wallet.
 You can store a single bill, which is quick to take out, or you can store 100 singles, which can take more time to deal with.
 Bitcoin is highly divisible, so it doesn't matter if you store big chunks, as they'll get split as necessary for change in the future.
 But storing big chunks makes transacting with those chunks cheaper.

 Because Swan withdrawals are free of charge, it is to your benefit to take advantage of that to consolidate lots of small withdrawals into one big one.
-For example, if you purchase $50 of Bitcoin every week, and set your withdrawal threshold to 0.01 BTC, you'll end up withdrawing roughly every two weeks at today's prices, consolidating two purchases into a single UTXO that you can spend later at a lower fee than you would have if you immediately withdrew.
-If you withdraw very small amounts, your future transaction costs may be high.
+For example, if you purchase $200 of Bitcoin every week, and set your withdrawal threshold to 0.01 BTC, you'll end up withdrawing roughly every two weeks at today's prices, consolidating two purchases into a single UTXO that you can spend later at a lower fee than you would have if you immediately withdrew.
+If you withdraw very small amounts, your future transaction costs could be higher.

 Setting thresholds also helps improve your privacy by de-linking your Bitcoin purchasing amounts from your on-chain transaction amounts.